kilroy22/Personal-Projects/README.md

 # Personal-Projects
-Fun data analytics and ML projects that I have developed from scratch or from courses I have taken.
+Fun data analytics and ML projects that I have developed from scratch or from courses that I have taken.
 Justin Kessler - Projects Portfolio
 Index
 This repository holds all of my personal projects that I've done over the years.
 Currently they're binned in three different categories